elixir-europe/human-data-maturity-model/index.markdown

                 <td>
                     <ol>
                         <li>No metadata structure standards implemented.</li>
-                        <li>Metadata structure standards drafted that are interoperable with the 1+MG network.
-Deployment may have begun at a local level.</li>
+                        <li>Metadata structure standards drafted that are interoperable with the 1+MG network.</li>
                         <li>Metadata structure standards established that are interoperable with the 1+MG network and are deployed at a Node level.</li>
                         <li>Interoperable metadata structure to support data findability are established, deployed at a Node level, enforced, and open to opportunities and upgrade.</li>
                     </ol>